GJunges1/lwip-telnet-cli/README.md

 # RTOS TELNET CLI USING LWIP

-This project implements a simple Telnet RTOS CLI using the LwIP library.
+This project implements a simple Telnet RTOS CLI using the LwIP library on a ESP32.